-U.S. panel probing 737 MAX seeks to interview Boeing engineer: Bloomberg
+U.S. committee seeks to interview Boeing engineer on safety of 737 MAX

 The U.S. House Transportation and Infrastructure Committee did not immediately respond to a request for comment.

-Reporting by Rama Venkat and Sathvik N in Bengaluru; Editing by Muralikumar Anantharaman
+Reporting by David Shepardson in Washington, Rama Venkat and Sathvik N in Bengaluru; Editing by Muralikumar Anantharaman